Red campion

 Type: Perennial

-Wildlife: Nectar and pollen for bumblebees including the long-tongued garden bumblebee and butterflies.
-Caterpillar food for several moths including the rivulet, twin-spot carpet, marbled clover, the campion and the lychnis moths.
-Caterpillars of the campion moth live inside the seed pod and eat the seeds of a female plant so be careful when collecting seeds!
-Caterpillars are an important and helpful food source for birds and hedgehogs if they can access your garden.
+Wildlife: Nectar for moths, butterflies and and long-tongued Garden bumblebees.
+Caterpillar food for several moths including The Rivulet, Twin-spot Carpet, Marbled Clover, The Campion and The lychnis.
+Caterpillars of The Rivulet and The Campion live inside the seed pod and eat the seeds of female plants so be careful when collecting seeds!
+Caterpillars are also an important and helpful food source for birds, and hedgehogs if they can access your garden.
+Moths are vital food for bats.

-Flowers: May and June and intermittently up to November
+Flowers: April to June and intermittently up to November.

 Decorative merit: Rose-coloured flowers with a five-petalled shape, on downy stems 30-80cm high with opposite paired leaves.
 Male and female flowers on separate plants.